Shopping Cart

 e.g.: Snail Secretion Filtrate

-Snail slime is not vegan and is obtained by keeping and stimulating snails, which causes great suffering for the animals.
-Long-term effects and comprehensive studies on potential health impacts are lacking.
+Snail mucus is not vegan and is obtained by keeping and stimulating snails, which causes great suffering to the animals.
+Long-term effects and comprehensive studies on possible health impacts are lacking.

-Carmine is extracted from the crushed bodies of cochineal insects and is therefore not vegan.
-The extraction of the dye is ethically problematic, as it requires the killing of large numbers of insects.
+Carmine is extracted from the crushed bodies of cochineal scale insects and is therefore not vegan.
+The extraction of the dye is ethically questionable, as it requires the killing of large numbers of insects.

-We only use ingredients derived from palm oil if it is certified, for example, with the RSPO seal (Roundtable on Sustainable Palm Oil), which guarantees sustainable cultivation.
-This is because, in addition to environmental problems, palm oil production is often associated with land grabbing, forced labor, and unfair working conditions on plantations in Southeast Asia.
+We only use ingredients derived from palm oil if they are certified, e.g. with the RSPO (Roundtable on Sustainable Palm Oil) seal, which guarantees sustainable cultivation.
+In addition to ecological problems, palm oil production often involves cases of land grabbing, forced labor and unfair working conditions on plantations in Southeast Asia.

 Squalane from shark liver

-We use only plant-based squalane because it is sustainable, ethical, and environmentally friendly.
-Unlike animal-derived squalane, which is extracted from sharks, plant-based squalane protects marine ecosystems and is ideal for sensitive skin.
-Our products are PETA-certified and carry the Shark Free seal.
+We exclusively use plant-based squalane as it is sustainable, ethical, and environmentally friendly.
+Unlike animal-derived squalane, which is obtained from sharks, plant-based squalane protects marine ecosystems and is ideal for sensitive skin.
+Our products are PETA certified and have the Shark Free seal.

-Child labor and exploitation are common in the mica supply chain, particularly in developing countries.
+Child labor and exploitation often occur in the mica supply chain in developing countries.

-If you want to know which ingredients we use instead, take a look at our products .
+If you want to know which ingredients we use instead, check out our products.
 There you will always find the detailed list of ingredients including translations.

 Older Post